Foodservice Temperature Monitoring Systems: A Quick Reference Guide

 Ensuring the safety of foods that must be kept at specific temperatures and times

-Choovio foodservice temperature monitoring systems are aimed at reducing food loss caused by a lack of temperature control in the warehouse.
+Choovio foodservice temperature monitoring systems help reduce food loss caused by poor temperature control.